ivnsch/dart_copy_with_plugin/README.md

 ![ScreenShot](img/screenshot.png)

-Alternatively, right click on file and then select "Generate..."
+Alternatively, right click in the editor and select "Generate..."

-- Click on "Generate copyWith"
+- Select the "copyWith" menu item.

 ### Current limitations: